Julie F Hill Works About CV Contact Curatorial

 Chasms Archival pigment prints, 2023

 Chasms is an ongoing series made by digitally processing RAW data fromspace telescopes – such as Hubble and the James Webb – using scientific software.
 Various algorithmic functions are applied to visualise the data – a process Hill likens to a digital darkroom.
 The data is then sent through various physical and digital transformations in an attempt to explore the chasm-like depths of deep space and time – as well as photographic space.
-Photography and sculpture approach space and time from different perspectives: combined this allows for a rich exploration of these dimensions.
+Photography and sculpture are combined methodologies for exploring these dimensions of experience.

 In Water & Dreams French philosopher Gaston Bachelard talks about the materiality of darkness as mediated by water.
-In response this second series, physically manipulated printed data has been passed through a variety of watery treatments such as saturated, floating and reflected.
-Bachelard also likens the pool of water to a giant mirror through which the universe catches its first glimpse of itself.
+Physically manipulated printed data has been passed through a variety of watery treatments such as saturated, floating and reflected.
+Bachelard likens the pool of water to a giant mirror through which the universe catches its first glimpse of itself.
 Leading from this thought, ideas relating to theories of Panpsychism – a viewpoint that suggest consciousness is a fundamental property of all matter – are layered in the works.

 © Julie F Hill